jpomykala/jpomykala.github.io/_posts/2022-06-17-twitter-vs-blog.md

 auto-generated texts to get more followers?
 Does getting an audience who liked auto-generated text means that they will also like your tweets?

-A perfect working use case for twitter is some celebrity or known person who really interacts with the people.
+A perfect working use case for Twitter is some celebrity or known person who really interacts with the people.
 But they are known from other achievements rather than getting 500k random followers, thanks to GPT-3 script.
 Communication like these wouldn't be possible.